sigoden/htte/docs/plugin.md

 Sometimes we cannot create the data literally.
 How can you give the current time which changes whenever you run the test?
 As for response data, we canot always sure.
 Sometimes it may have suffix with random string.

-Hest use plugin to solve such problems.
+Htte use plugin to solve such problems.

 A plugin is a function essentially.
 Only function can do anything you expected.
 The plugin is called by yaml tag.